 The blackout period is necessary and is supported by the Graduate Studies and Postdoctoral Affairs as a result of limited faculty member availability to attend and to chair examinations during this time period.

 In exceptional cases where committee members and/or external examiners are available only during the blackout period and the examination is required to be completed by the end of the term, the supervisor must contact the Faculty of Science Dissertation Coordinator.
 All requests to hold an examination during the blackout period must be submitted to Science Dissertations and need to be approved by the Associate Dean of Science Graduate Studies before they can be scheduled.
 Requests should come in well in advance in order to allow adequate time to approve and make special arrangememnts.

 Blackout dates and holidays:

-Regular university business days during the blackout periods count toward the display period, holidays (university closures) DO NOT count.
+Regular university business days during the blackout periods count toward the display period but holidays (university closures) DO NOT count.